 Right before I dive into the Areton sea, alongside my clothes left on the beach, I leave my winter troubles behind.
 I need only a towel, an umbrella and the water, nothing else.

 My favourite books are covered by the thick sand of the “little Lagomandra”, a small beach right before the bigger one.
 A group of us, back in the day, gave it its name.
 We needed to get away from the bustling beach bars and found shelter there, a tiny beach that can accommodate several groups of friends and offer unforgettable moments of fun and laughter.
 Driving around Sithonia is an exciting experience and finding that unique spot of the beach that suits you is very easy as there are endless choices.

 Another gem of Sithonia is the vineyard and award-winning winery in Porto Carras.
 I highly recommend booking a tour there.
 It was in this vineyard that the Greek grape variety of Malagousia was saved from extinction due to the efforts of Vangelis Gerovassiliou, the renowned Greek winemaker.
 It is definitely worth a tasting!

-As a place, Halidiki is defined by its people.
-Each and everyone of us has a secret to share about this enchanting place, ask us!
+As a place, Halkidiki is defined by its people.
+Each and every one of us has a secret to share about this enchanting place, ask us!

 By Angelos Mallinis | Organiser of Parthenωn Film Festival